kirkshoop/wg21-cancellation/cancellation.md

 The `stop_source`/`stop_token` mechanism provides a way to request an async function to stop but does not specify how the async function completes without a value or an error.
 This paper will explore how an async function will complete when it is stopped and why that is not an exception or an error.

-The `jthread` and `fiber_token` use cases involve unwinding more conventional stack frames.
+The `jthread` and `fiber_token` use cases involve unwinding conventional stack frames.
 This same functionality is also required in other realms. [@P1745R0] describes how to add support for unwinding a graph of coroutine frames without using errors. [@P1660R0] describes a solution for unwinding a graph of dependent tasks.

 # Motivation

 Motivations for this paper include previously proposed features (eg. [stack unwinding]), existing practice (eg. [Callbacks]), and the needs of generic code and algorithms (eg. [Algorithms that cancel]).

+## concurrency

+Concurrency is one of the many motivations for cancellation.

+When there is no concurrency, then the result of a function call can be used to skip additional work and return early.

+When there is concurrency, then the result of an async function must also be able to skip related concurrent work and return early.

+Without cancellation, the related concurrent work must either be detached (which leads to a variety of problems around resource utilization and lifetime), or the related concurrent work must be joined before the result is produced (which causes increased resource utilization and latency).

 ## stack unwinding